 It is always advisable to avoid quick money lending schemes, often referred to as “payday loans”.
 The majority of these “payday loans” will offer you an amount of money in an instant, and they advertise that there are “no hidden fees”, however often fail to mention, for example, that the loan is calculated at a very high % APR (some over 1000%!).

-One other option is to speak to a Debt Management Company.
-Debt Management Companies will often ask you to complete an income and expenditure form, to work out exactly how much you can afford to pay after your living expenses have been taken care of.
+One other option is to speak to a Debt Management Company who will often ask you to complete an income and expenditure form to work out exactly how much you can afford to pay after your living expenses have been taken care of.
 The use of a Debt Management Company can often eliminate some of the pressure and worry when it comes to paying debts, as they will liaise with the creditor on your behalf.
 They may also manage your payments and keep note of both what you have paid and what is still outstanding.

 The main thing to remember is that no matter how big the debt, there is always a solution.

-Useful Contacts if you are in need of assistance with Debt:
+Useful Contacts if you need assistance with Debt:

 National Debtline